DataShiv/Healthcare-Postcode-Lottery/README.md

 ## Key Findings
 - **Substantial variation in GPs per capita and average appointment wait times:**
-  - GPs per capita (CV = 61%) and average appointment wait times (CV = 38%) are widely used healthcare access measures and both show significant variation.
+  - GPs per capita (CV = 61%) and average appointment wait times (CV = 38%) are both widely-used healthcare metrics.

+- **Rural GP surgeries have more support staff per GP, longer appointment waits and greater rates of usage:**
+  - Rural areas tend to have older populations that require more frequent GP appointments.
+Poor transport connectivity and limited nearby hospitals mean that rural GP surgeries must conduct at-home visits and provide a broader range of services than their urban counterparts. **Please see the dashboard for more information.**

-- **Limited correlation with health outcomes (urban local authorities only):**
+- **GPs per capita and appointment wait times are poor predictors of deprivation and life expectancy (urban local authorities only):**
   - GPs per Capita vs Deprivation: R² = 2.2% (p < 0.05)
   - GPs per Capita vs Life Expectancy: R² = 1.3% (not significant)
   - Wait Times vs Deprivation: R² = 0.3% (not significant)